Skip to main content

 As communicators, we make a range of decisions as we work to create clear, engaging content.
 Some of these decisions are constrained by rules about grammar and punctuation.
 Others—which spelling to use, whether to use acronyms or capitalize certain terms—are a matter of style.
 This guide aims to clarify our style choices in order to ensure consistency among all publications, print and digital, across the Bloomberg School.

 These guidelines draw from current editions of the AP Stylebook and from guidelines compiled by editors in the Office of Communications at Johns Hopkins University.
 For topics not listed below, please consult the most recent AP guidelines.
-For points not addressed by AP, consult Webster’s New World College Dictionary.
+For points not addressed by AP, consult the Merriam-Webster dictionary(link is external).

 If you require access to the AP Stylebook for your work at the Bloomberg School, have questions about topics not addressed here, or have a suggestion about clearer usage, please contact Melissa Hartman at mhartman@jhu.edu.